 The investment properties, principally comprising land, shops and offices, are held for long term rental yields and are not occupied by the Company.
-All properties are shown at valuation carried out by independent professionally qualified valuers at 31 December 2023 in accordance with IFRS 13.
+All properties are shown at valuation carried out by independent professionally qualified valuers at 31 December 2024 in accordance with IFRS 13.
 Fair value of the properties is determined by using market comparable method.
 This means that valuations performed by the valuer are based on active market prices and other relevant information generated by market transactions involving identical or comparable (i.e. similar) assets.
-Certain properties, are shown at fair value determined by using the income capitalisation method.
+Certain properties, are shown at fair value determined by using the traditional term and reversion approach.